catmorbid/cybergod-mkdocs/docs/character-creation/persona.md

 Corruption can only be removed by undergoing extensive therapy.
 This will cost time, likely some Resources, and finally, as a token of the character's dedication to this process, some experience points.
 If all conditions are met, one point of corruption can be removed.

-  - Pay experience cost for removing corruption (10 EXP)
+  - Spend [[progression|Progression Points]] to remove a point of Corruption.
-  - Requires at least 4 therapy sessions.
+  - Requires at least 4 therapy sessions (downtime activity).

 ### Decay Saves

 Decay measures corruption on a much smaller scale, often as consequence of over-using drugs or powerful augments.
 Decay is not tracked, but rather whenever you take Decay, you must make a **Decay Save**.

-Decay Saves use the die indicated by a **Safety** rating.
+*Decay Saves* use the die indicated by a **Safety** rating.
 If you fail the save, you will immediately take a point of corruption

 ## Aptitudes and Skills